 Nadal Books Date With Federer For Australian Open Title

-Rafael Nadal has reached the final of the Australian Open, where he'll face long-time rival Roger Federer in a matchup that answers the prayers of tennis fans eager to see a ninth Grand Slam final between the pair.
+Rafael Nadal has reached the final of the Australian Open, where he will face longtime rival Roger Federer in a matchup that answers the prayers of tennis fans eager to see a ninth Grand Slam final between the pair.
 Nadal outlasted Grigor Dimitrov in a nearly five-hour match Friday.

 "For me, it's a privilege" to face Federer again, Nadal said after his semifinal.

-The ninth-seeded Nadal needed a gritty win over the No. 15 seed Dimitrov to reach the final, winning 6-3, 5-7, 7(7)-6(5), 6(4)-7(7), 6-4.
+The ninth-seeded Nadal needed a gritty win over No. 15 seed Dimitrov to reach the final, winning 6-3, 5-7, 7(7)-6(5), 6(4)-7(7), 6-4.
 Nadal had been poised to win in four sets — but Dimitrov used his mobility and a booming serve to prolong the match at Melbourne's Rod Laver Arena, and his creativity and lashing backhand gave Nadal fits.

 Nadal was on the losing end of two key challenges late in the match, as in the final sets, two of Dimitrov's angled shots — one on either sideline — were shown to have caught a sliver of the line.

-Note: A previous caption misspelled Grigor Dimitrov's last name as Dimitro.